Khodii/FlappyBirdAI/README.md

-# FlappyBirdAI
+# Java EE ToDo App
-Solve the Game FlappyBird via AI
+First Project to get into Java EE

 ######
-Work in Progress - nächstes Project nach Absolvieren des Udemy Kurses
+Work in Progress